 If they have placed age barriers or other restrictions on coverage without clearly communicating about them to you, it is judicious to become more cautious and do further due diligence before moving forward.

-Types of Life Insurance Policies that are Good for Seniors
+Types of Life Insurance Policies that are Good for Senior Citizens

 Seniors have access to many of the life insurance plans available to younger people – yes this is true!
 That said, some types of life insurance policies may be better for you.
-Take a look at these options:
+Take a look at these options to find the best life insurance policy.

 Term Life Insurance